chrisbao/MSFin/README.md

 ## Questions and Comments

 1. If you have any trouble running this sample, please [log an issue](https://github.com/XXXX).
-2. Questions about XXXXX development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/XXXXX).
-Make sure that your questions or comments are tagged with [XXXX].
+2. Questions about Microsoft Graph development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/microsoftgraph).
+Make sure that your questions or comments are tagged with microsoftgraph.

 ## Contributing